Sean Faircloth

 Faircloth had the idea for the Maine Discovery Museum in 1996 and led the project from concept to completion in 2001.
 It was credited with sparking downtown revitalization.
 Maine Discovery Museum was then the second largest children's museum outside Boston in New England.
 In 2016, Environment Maine recognized Faircloth with a gold medal in the "Mayor's Climate Olympics" for his residential rebate program, "EnergySmartBangor".

+Political career

+Faircloth was first elected to the Maine House of Representatives from the 118th district, representing Bangor, in 1992.
+He defeated incumbent Republican Joseph A. Garland by a 65.9%–33.1% margin.
+In 1994, he would be elected to the Maine Senate from the ninth district, representing Bangor and Veazie, by a 56.4%–43.6% margin.
+He replaced John Baldacci, who had been elected to the United States Congress that same year.
+He was not a candidate for re-election in 1996, instead running for the United States Senate seat being vacated by Republican William Cohen.
+Faircloth would come in second in the Democratic primary, getting 24.9% of the vote to former governor Joseph Brennan's 56.7%.

-Faircloth successfully spearheaded over thirty laws, including the so-called Deadbeat Dad child support law which was later incorporated into federal law.
+Faircloth returned to the legislature in 2002, winning election to the 117th district, representing a portion of Bangor.
+He would be re-elected in 2004 and 2006, in the renumbered 17th district.
+During his tenure, Faircloth successfully spearheaded over thirty laws, including the so-called Deadbeat Dad child support law which was later incorporated into federal law.
 Faircloth had numerous legislative successes in children's issues and justice system reform.

-Faircloth has spoken around the United States regarding the U.S. Constitution, children's policy, obesity policy, and sex crime law.
-In 2013 Faircloth traveled to New Zealand and Australia, lecturing at the Sydney Opera House to start policy oriented secular groups, whose model can be duplicated in other countries.
-In April 2014, Faircloth spoke in the Republic of Turkey about Atatürk, the Erdogan government and Turkish secularism.